Directory.Google.com is dead. All the links going to it and its associated URLs are broken.

 Follow the process of broken link building and you could find yourself with some massively juicy links.

-Step 1: Find links to relevant pages on directory.google.com in your favourite link research tool.
+Step 1: Find links to relevant pages on directory.google.com in your favorite link research tool.

 Step 2: Publish a directory page with links to relevant sites/pages, in replacement of Google’s equivalent page.
 Try archive.org to see if what was on Google’s directory is still around.